FarzeenKist/icp-azle-201/README.md

 This function fetches the current fee of the ledger canister.
 ### handleGetAllowance Function
 This function fetches the current allowance of the backend/bank canister for the `account`.
-This function fetches the current fee of the ledger canister.
 ### handleTransferFrom Function
 This function carries out the transferFrom operation which is used across the handleTransferRequest and transferFrom functions of the bank/backend canister.